TyKo0707/TyKo0707/README.md

 ## Hi everyone, my name is Tymur.
-I'm a Python developer currently studying at Charles University in Prague.
-I like to learn AI algorithms and improve my knowledge of neural networks (sometimes implementing them using Python).
+I'm a sophomore at Charles University in Prague.

 ### 🔭 I’m currently working on [Evaluation and comparison of spell checkers](https://gitlab.mff.cuni.cz/kotkovt/hunspelljetbrains)